 Submission via Email

-http://www.ffiec.gov/hmda/softinfo.htm (opens new window).
+(opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The software automates the filing of your HMDA data and includes editing features to help you verify and analyze the accuracy of the data.
 The data file created, using this software, can be submitted to the FRS using "Submission via Web", encrypted for submission via Internet email, or exported onto a diskette/CD-ROM for mailing.

 Data is considered to be successfully received by the FRS once the FRS has .loaded your data onto its mainframe computer.
 When the FRS has successfully loaded your data, it will confirm receipt of the file by faxing or emailing an Edit Report that lists potential data errors.
 You should retain a dated copy of the Edit Report with your credit union's records.
 The following general timeframes apply:

 - If you sent your submission using the "Submission via Web" or Internet email option, you should receive an Edit Report by fax within a week oftransmitting your report.

 - If you sent your submission via diskette or CD-ROM, you should receive an Edit Report via fax within two weeks of mailing your report.